Mobility-Aware Cache Framework for Scalable LLM-Based Human Mobility Simulation: Design

 \subsubsection{\textbf{Lightweight decoder}}

-After that, we use a decoder to convert all latent-space reasoning chains from the cache into textual activities.
-This process was originally handled by the LLM described in Section~\ref{sec:llm_fine_tuning}.
-However, to reduce dependence on large models and enable efficient decoding, we instead train a lightweight decoder.
+Finally, we need to convert the cached latent-space reasoning chains into textual activities.
+The LLM from Section~\ref{sec:llm_fine_tuning} can do this, but relying on it for every decode is expensive, so we train a small decoder to take its place.

-\textbf{Distillation:} Our goal is to decode each latent-space reasoning chain into its final answer, i.e., the textual mobility activities.
-Formally, given a reasoning embedding chain $R = (r_1,\dots,r_T)$, the decoder generates an activity sequence $Y=(y_1,\dots,y_L)$ in an autoregressive manner.
-Here, $r_t$ denotes the latent-space embedding of the $t$-th reasoning step, and $y_l$ denotes the $l$-th output token.
-In the original pipeline, the decoding process is performed by the LLM (described in Section~\ref{sec:llm_fine_tuning}), which serves as the teacher decoder.
-To reduce dependence on large models and enable efficient decoding, we instead train a lightweight decoder as the student decoder to learn the same mapping from $R$ to $Y$.
-The lightweight decoder is trained using standard cross-entropy loss: $\mathcal{L}_{\text{distill}} = - \sum_{l=1}^{L} \log P_\rho\!\left(y_l \mid y_{<l}, \hat{R}\right), $ where $\rho$ denotes the parameters of lightweight decoder, $\hat{R}$ is the lightweight-side input representation of the cached reasoning chain, and $y_l$ denotes the $l$-th token generated by the teacher decoder.
-Since the dimensionality of the reasoning embeddings $R$ from the teacher decoder differs from that of the lightweight decoder, we introduce an MLP projector $e_{\mu}$ to project each latent embeeding from the teacher decoder into the lightweight decoder space and forming $\hat{R}=e_{\mu}(R)$ as the decoder input.
+\textbf{Distillation:} Given a reasoning embedding chain $R = (r_1,\dots,r_T)$, the decoder generates an activity sequence $Y=(y_1,\dots,y_L)$ autoregressively, where $r_t$ is the embedding of the $t$-th reasoning step and $y_l$ is the $l$-th output token.
+We treat the original LLM as the \textbf{teacher decoder} and train a \textbf{lightweight student decoder} to reproduce the same mapping from $R$ to $Y$, using cross-entropy loss: $\mathcal{L}_{\text{distill}} = - \sum_{l=1}^{L} \log P_\rho\!\left(y_l \mid y_{<l}, \hat{R}\right), $ where $\rho$ are the student decoder's parameters, $y_l$ is the $l$-th token produced by the teacher, and $\hat{R}$ is the student-side input.
+Because the teacher's embeddings $R$ and the student differ in dimensionality, we add an MLP projector $e_{\mu}$ that maps each teacher embedding into the student's space, giving $\hat{R}=e_{\mu}(R)$ as the decoder input.